 - Schrevelius, Theodorus.
 Harlemias, ofte, De eerst stichtinghe der stad Haarlem.
 Reprinted in 1754.
 Haarlem, 1648: 390.

 - Willigen, Adriaan van der.
 Les Artistes de Harlem: Notices historiques avec un précis sur la Gilde de St. Luc.
 Revised and enlarged ed.
 Haarlem and The Hague, 1870: 156-157.

 - Gelder, Henrik Enno van.
 W. C. Heda, A. van Beyeren, W. Kalf.
 (Paletserie) Amsterdam, n.d..

 - Bergström, Ingvar.
 Dutch Still-Life Painting in the Seventeenth Century.
 Translated by Christina Hedström and Gerald Taylor.
 London, 1956: 123-124.

 - Segal, Sam.
-A Prosperous Past.
-Ed.
-William Jordan.
+A Prosperous Past: The Sumptuous Still Life in the Netherlands, 1600–1700.
+Edited by William B. Jordan.
+Translated by P.M. van Tongeren.
 Exh. cat.
-Stedelijk Museum Het Prinsenhof, Delft; Fogg Art Museum, Cambridge, Massachusetts; Kimbell Art Museum, Fort Worth.
+Stedelijk Museum Het Prinsenhof, Delft; Fogg Art Museum, Cambridge, MA; Kimbell Art Museum, Fort Worth.
 The Hague, 1988: 121-140.

-- Wheelock, Jr., Arthur K. Dutch Paintings of the Seventeenth Century.
+- Wheelock, Arthur K., Jr. Dutch Paintings of the Seventeenth Century.
 The Collections of the National Gallery of Art Systematic Catalogue.
 Washington, D.C., 1995: 99.